What are the most common problems for which people seek help?

 Association.
 The page Psych Associations lists every state psychological association and many national and international organizations.

-Typically the mental health profession will conduct on or more interviews with the client and may also have the client complete psychological test(s).
-A diagnosis is then made
+The standard procedure is for the mental health professional to conduct one or more interviews with the client and the psychologist may also have the client complete one or more psychological test(s).
+A diagnosis is then made from the Diagnostic and Statistical Manual of Mental Disorders (DSM-IV-TR).
+I

 How is mental illness different from a psychological problem?